wal-co/D-D_Obsidian_vaults/src/site/notes/The Gribbits Detective Agency/Players/Ea.md

 >
 >You touch a living creature that has 0 hit points.
 The creature becomes stable.
 This spell has no effect on undead or constructs.

+>[!tip]+ Guidance
+> Casting Time: 1 action
+> Range: $Touch$
+> Components: V,S
+> Duration: Concentration, Up to 1 minute
+>
+>You touch one willing creature.
+Once, before the spell ends, the target can roll $1d4$ and add the number rolled to one ability check of its choice.
+It can roll the die before or after making the ability check.
+The spell then ends.

 ## Spells

 >[!tip]+ Bless